horijon/Multithreading/readme.txt

 # SynchronousQueue
 -> When there is a scenario, where producer needs to provide 1 task to a consumer (assuming a situation where
     the consumer can only hold 1 task at a time), so we need a queue of size only 1.
-This can be replaced by directly giving/handing the task from the producer to the consumer rather than "the consumer pick the task from the queue".
+This is used when we need to use a queue (store data prior to processing).
+Otherwise, this can be replaced by directly giving/handing the task from the producer to the consumer rather than "the consumer pick the task from the queue".
-    Here the producer will only send 1 task, and after its work completed by the consumer then only the producer will send another task.
+    Here, the producer will only send 1 task; and only after the work is completed by the consumer, the producer will send another task.

 # Exchanger
 -> Similar as SynchronousQueue but with hand-off in both directions.